official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 605. Mr Blair advocated a policy of “an enlightened self interest that put fighting for our values at the heart of the policies necessary to protect our nations”.

-[^231] Blair T. A Journey.
+[^231]: Blair T. A Journey.
 Hutchinson, 2010.
-[^232] Public hearing, 18 January 2010, page 35.
+[^232]: Public hearing, 18 January 2010, page 35.

 497

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford606.
-Leaving Iraq to develop WMD in breach of its obligations to the Security
-Council was “not an option”, although the moment for decision on how to act had not yet been reached.
+606. Leaving Iraq to develop WMD in breach of its obligations to the Security Council was “not an option”, although the moment for decision on how to act had not yet been reached.
 Saddam Hussein had to let the weapons inspectors back in with unrestricted access.